 Factors That Affect Murphy Bed Prices

-- Box Spring: Unlike traditional mattresses, Murphy beds and wall beds don't require the expense of purchasing a box spring.
+Unlike traditional mattresses, Murphy beds and wall beds don't require the expense of purchasing a box spring.

-- Size: Murphy beds are available in twin, full, queen and king sizes.
+Murphy beds are available in twin, full, queen, and king sizes.
 And just like regular beds, the price increases accordingly.
-When it comes to Murphy beds, it is not just the size of the mattress that affects the bottom line.
+When it comes to Murphy beds, it isn't just the size of the mattress that affects the bottom line.
 The size of the cabinets often varies from model to model.

-A Murphy Bed Pricing Guide
+A Murphy Bed Cost Guide

 Less Than $899

-Typically, Murphy beds at this sticker price (particularly the larger size models) are crafted out of cheap materials like laminate, MDF or particleboard, which can be flimsy and deteriorate over time.
+Typically, Murphy beds at this sticker price (particularly the larger size models) are crafted out of cheap materials like laminate, MDF, or particleboard, which can be flimsy and deteriorate over time.
 Beds in this range are not intended for long-term use.

 Even at the lowest price point, you'll discover vertical and horizontal models—though the orientation doesn't significantly impact the price tag overall.

 Among the drawbacks of the traditional metal or piston lifting mechanisms is the cost.
-These models cost more than manual lift, ready to install models, such as Lori Wall Beds.
+These models cost more than manual lift, ready-to-install models like Lori Wall Beds.